When it comes to investing, the simpler, the better.

 Even if you are not a complete DIY investor, you will at least gain some basic knowledge about how investing works and what you can do to be a smarter investor.
 If anything, you should never outsource your investing with zero basic knowledge about investing- this is a huge risk that you are making with your

 Should everyone use the Three Fund Portfolio strategy?
 Of course not.
 Each investor has their own risk tolerance, time horizon, preference, and goals.
 Some people would like nothing more than to use the three fund portfolio and move on with the rest of their lives.
 Others see this as an opportunity to put their own spin on the portfolio, truly making it their own.
 Who will ultimately end up with a better portfolio?
 If you’re measuring this by returns alone, then you’ll simply have to wait and see.
-There is no crystal ball, so you might as well choose a strategy that makes the most sense to you and stay the course.
+There is no crystal ball, so you might as well choose a strategy that makes the most sense to you and stick with it.

 This book is a slim volume and a quick read, providing information for both the novice and seasoned investor.
 Those that are just starting with investing will surely get a lot of value from this book.
 You can also find a wealth of information on the Bogleheads Wiki page.
 Wherever you are in your investing journey, make sure you give this one a read!